Department Campus Address:

 Lastly, POL and INTA students need to complete a capstone in their senior year (1-2 semesters prior to graduation).
 Note that the political science department schedules a total of six to eight 5000-level POL capstone offerings during a given academic year (2-3 in the Fall and 3-4 in the Spring) based on instructor and resource availability.
 Watch this instructional video for further details and available options.
 Undergraduate students will fulfill their capstone requirement by signing up for POL courses coded 5100-level while grad students should sign up for the same courses coded 6000-level.
-The format and the content of the offerings will not be affected.
 For example, if you are an undergraduate student, you will have to sign up for 5165 (Women and Sustainable Development); if you are a graduate student, you will have to sign up for the 6065 section of the same class.
 Undergraduate students are not allowed to register for 6000-level classes.
 For a list of capstone offerings and their brief descriptions visit the document posted here.

 The Political Science minor consists of 21 POL credits which include three introductory and four upper-level POL courses and is recommended to students majoring in Journalism, Communications, History, Criminal Justice and others.
 Check the POL Minor Details & Curriculum here for additional information.